PankratzLab/Genvisis-Docs/GetStarted/set-up-x11-forwarding.md

 # Set Up X11 Forwarding

 If you will be running Genvisis on a remote Linux system, you need to set up X11 forwarding on your machine.
+Otherwise skip this step.

 ## Mac
 1. Download [XQuartz](https://www.xquartz.org/) and restart your computer.